ZHomeSlice/Simple_BNO055/README.md

   <li>NDOF_FMC_OFF: This mode is the same as NDOF mode, but with the Fast Magnetometer Calibration turned 'OFF'.</li>
   <li>NDOF: This mode provides absolute orientation data that is calculated from the accelerometer, gyroscope, and magnetometer.
 This mode is also referred to as the 9-degrees of freedom mode.</li>
 </ul>

+Required Library<br>
+Library Name: Simple_Wire<br>
+Version: 1.0.0<br>
+<a href="https://github.com/ZHomeSlice/Simple_Wire">Simple_Wire library on GitHub</a>
+Description: Easy-to-use Arduino Library for I2C communication that simplifies reading and writing data to I2C devices.
+The library uses the standard Wire library and provides a simpler syntax for sending and receiving data, as well as optional error checking.
+The library is designed for novice programmers and those new to I2C communication.